-To make a cup of cold brew, you will pour one part concentrate into a mug to three parts water.
+To make a cup of cold brew, you will pour one part of concentrate into a mug into three parts of water.
 Then microwave.
-In the age of dedicated machines whose sole function is brew a single-cup of coffee with little or no cleanup, the cold-brewed method may be simplest.
+In the age of dedicated machines whose sole function is to brew a single cup of coffee with little or no cleanup, the cold-brewed method may be the simplest.

 Must it be the Toddy?